pyapp-org/pyapp/docs/sys-admin-playbook.rst

 System Admin Playbook
 #####################

-While pyApp offers a lot of features to help developers be more productive, it also provides a suite of tools for Sysadmins to help identify application issues and simplify operation of an application developed with pyApp.
+While pyApp offers a lot of features to help developers be more productive, there is also a suite of tools for Sys-Admins to help identify application issues and simplify operation of an application developed with pyApp.

 .. tip::
-  pyApp provides a CLI that provides a ``--help`` option at most locations, this is a great way to find out more about a command or what commands are available.
+  pyApp generates a CLI that provides a ``--help`` option at most locations, this is a great way to find out more about a command or what commands are available.

   All builtin commands include help using this method.